Euboea: Mythology

 The promontory of Canaeum, which lies opposite the Malian Gulf, together with the neighbouring coast of Trachis, was the scene of the events connected with the death of Heracles, as described by Sophocles in the Trachiniae.

 Based on the records of the 2nd century AD geographer Pausanias, it is suspected that the Titan god Crius is an indigenous deity.

 Demographics

-The population of the island according to the census of 2001 was 198,130, making it the second most populous island of Greece.
-As a whole the Euboeans share a cultural identity similar to that of the people in the rest of Central Greece and they speak a southern variety of Greek.
+The population of the island, according to the census of 2001, was 198,130, making it the second most populous island of Greece.
+As a whole the Euboeans share a cultural identity similar to that of the people in the rest of Central Greece and speak a southern variety of Greek.
 In the southern part of the island there are Arvanite communities.
 Until the 1970s there were still monolingual speakers of Arvanitika in southern Euboea.
 As of the late 20th century, in southern Euboea there were about 60 villages inhabited by Arvanites.
 Sarakatsani and Vlachs could be found mainly in the mountainous areas in central and northern Euboea respectively, but nowadays they have abandoned the nomadic way of life and live permanently in the towns and villages across the island.